Forecasting with time series imaging: Time series imaging and feature extraction

 Fig.~\ref{fig:transfer-learning} shows the framework of transfer learning with fine-tuning.
-In this task, the deep network is trained on the large ImageNet dataset\citep{Deng2009ImageNet}, and the pretrained network is publicly available.
-Specifically, we fix the weights of all the previous layers of the pretrained network except for the last fully connected layers and then input our time series images.
-Finally, the high-dimensional features of the time series images can be obtained from the pretrained network.
-We consider the following representative architectures in our experiments: ResNet-v1-101\citep{he2016deep}, ResNet-v1-50\citep{he2016deep}, Inception-v1\citep{szegedy2015going} and VGG-19\citep{simonyan2014very}.
-The dimensions of the time series features obtained from the pretrained ResNet-v1-101\citep{he2016deep}, ResNet-v1-50\citep{he2016deep}, Inception-v1\citep{szegedy2015going} and VGG-19\citep{simonyan2014very} are 2048, 2048, 1024 and 1000, respectively.
+In this task, the deep network is trained on the large ImageNet dataset \citep{Deng2009ImageNet}, and the pre-trained network is publicly available.
+Specifically, we fix the weights of all the previous layers of the pre-trained network except for the last fully connected layers and then use our time series images as inputs.
+Finally, the high-dimensional features of the time series images can be obtained from the pre-trained network.
+We consider the following representative architectures in our experiments: \emph{ResNet-v1-101} \citep{he2016deep}, \emph{ResNet-v1-50} \citep{he2016deep}, \emph{Inception-v1} \citep{szegedy2015going}, and \emph{VGG-19} \citep{simonyan2014very}.
+The dimensions of the time series features obtained from the pre-trained \emph{ResNet-v1-101}, \emph{ResNet-v1-50} , \emph{Inception-v1} and \emph{VGG-19} architectures are 2048, 2048, 1024 and 1000, respectively.
+More details about the experimental setup in the CNN-based feature extraction can be found in Appendix \ref{appendix:sobf-cnn}.